-Each interpreter shall register with the AOC by completing, signing and returning the foreign language interpreter registration form to the AOC Human Resources Director (Attachment A).
-Each interpreter shall allow the AOC to conduct a criminal background check.
-The ADC or named designee shall perform a criminal background check and the ADC shall determine if the interpreter is eligible to be listed on the AOC FLS Registry.
+Each Interpreter shall register with the AOC by completing, signing and returning the foreign language application registration form to the Foreign Language Interpreter Program, AOC Legal Division (www.Alacourt.gov under the ICON "INTERPRETERS").
+Each interpreter shall allow the AOC to conduct a criminal background and E-Verify check.
+The ADC or named designee shall perform a criminal background and E-Verify check and the ADC shall determine if the interpreter is eligible to be listed on the AOC FLI Registry.